kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 title: Telemetry
 ---

+> **NOTE:** Loki is [deprecated](https://kyma-project.io/blog/2022/11/2/loki-deprecation/) and is planned to be removed.
+If you want to install a custom Loki stack, take a look at [this tutorial](https://github.com/kyma-project/examples/tree/main/loki).

 ## Kyma's telemetry component

 Kyma's observability functionality focuses on the pre-integrated collection of telemetry data from the users' workloads, and making that data available for further analysis and storage in backends of any kind and location.
 The Telemetry component provides the configurable collection and shipment components, and with that, separates them explicitly from the storage and analysis in a specific backend system.
 You can still choose to install lightweight in-cluster backends with dedicated observability components.